 Those who see tango as a skill often think that once they mastered the skill, they mastered the dance.
 Such people often disrespect the culture, ignore the codes, pay no attention to the conducts, overlook the relationships, care little about other people's feelings, regard others as of no importance or rivals, are indifferent or even hostile to others, do not surrender themselves in the dance, and focus only on personal performance, etc. This kind of attitude is more visible in Europe and North America where there is a strong standing of individualism, which is incompatible with tango.
 (See Tango and Individualism.)

-As the saying goes, "It takes two to tango."
-Tango is not a solo dance.
+Tango is not a solo dance, it takes two to tango.
 Not only so, tango is not a show dance performed by a fixed couple only, but a social dance involving a large group of people.
 The majority of whom, like the immigrants who created the dance, come to the milonga to seek connection, friendship and love, consider tango as a refuge or family.
 (See Why People Dance Tango.)

-The highlight of tango, therefore, is not how stunning its steps are, but the connection, surrender, love, communication of feelings, and satisfaction from the same devotion that others paid in return.
+The highlight of tango, therefore, is not on how stunning its steps are, but on the connection, surrender, devotion, communication of feelings, and satisfaction from the same commitment that others paid in return.
 In that sense, tango, much like a church, is a fellowship.
 To enjoy tango, one needs not only to master the skills, but also be a part of a friendly, warm and intimate community, without which the skill is meaningless no matter how good it is.

 For this reason, he/she who only dances exhibition tango with a fixed partner is not a tango dancer in the true sense.
 Unfortunately, this kind of career performers are often regarded by novices in Europe and North America as role models.
 Under their influence, many young people do not see tango as a fellowship, but a show or performance.
 Hence the alienation of tango.
-However, vanity cannot meet the need of the soul.
-Once mastered the skills, most people will continue their search for deeper and more essential things, move away from exhibitionism and turn to love and fellowship.
+However, vanity cannot quench the thirst of the soul.
+Once mastered the skills, most people will continue their search for deeper and more essential things, moving away from exhibitionism and turning to love and fellowship.
 (See The Four Stages of Your Tango Journey.)
-This, I think, is where Euro-American tango still falls short from BA tango due to the influence of individualism in our cultures.
+This, I think, is where Euro-American tango still falls short from BA tango due to the self-centered ideologies such as individualism and feminism in our cultures.